 Telephone queues are generally shorter in the morning, so you may wish to call then.

 In an emergency outside of these hours, contact the Emergency Duty Team on 0300 456 4546.

-Please note, in the last 30 minutes of these opening hours each day, the MASH can only address urgent safeguarding concerns that require a Social Worker to visit the child or adult that evening.
-If the concern is not urgent, you will be asked to call back the next working day or send an email which will be reviewed the next working day.
+Please note, in the last 30 minutes of these opening hours each day, the MASH can only address urgent safeguarding referrals that require a Social Worker to visit the child or adult that evening.
+If the referral is not urgent, you will be asked to call back the next working day or complete an online form which will be read the next working day.
 This is because of the hand-over to the Emergency Duty Team.

-- Children and young people - see page 10-13 of the Pathway to Provision [PDF] or the outline poster of the Pathway to Provision [PDF]
+- Children and young people - see page 10-13 of the Pathway to Provision Handbook [PDF]

 - Adults at risk - see the documents available in the Procedure and Guidance section.

 - factsheet for parents and carers [PDF]

 - reporting a children's safeguarding concern to Nottinghamshire's MASH - dos and don'ts [Word]

 - reporting a vulnerable adult safeguarding concern to Nottinghamshire's MASH - dos and don'ts [Word]